9ssi7/writer/README.md

 ### Thanks

-Although I wrote the source code for the package, there is one person (with a site she made) and an article that inspires me.
+Although I wrote the source code for the package, there is one person (with a site he made) and an article that inspires me.

 Emin Yormaz - (ItemSatis Search Placeholder)